Are you an adviser? Go to Unbiased Pro

 There are three key steps to any process of change management.
 These are simply:

-You can remember these steps via the abbreviation ‘APEx’ – which will also remind you that you’re trying to raise your business up to its peak performance.
+You can remember these steps with the acronym ‘APEx’ – which will also remind you that you’re trying to raise your business to its peak performance.

 Each step of the APEx process can be broken down into further steps, as explained below.